+The road will be long and there will be setbacks.
+We may even see the return of great power conflict: a prospect that is infinitely more likely if disarmament is ignored.
+Skeptics and opponents will criticise and try to undermine the movement, but that has always been the case throughout history.
+Our challenge rests in building on the recent successes and expanding the movement to incorporate those who have been hesitant to support this work.
 Often would-be supporters ask why SCRAP advocates for general and complete disarmament instead of nuclear disarmament or the removal of small arms or land mines.
 The hyper destructive nature of nuclear weapons and their threat to humanity as a whole has meant nuclear disarmament movements have attracted large numbers of supporters.
 Similarly, civil society can relate more easily to the threat that the illegal arms trade poses to unstable nations experiencing civil conflict or the indiscriminate nature of land mines.
 A holistic approach to disarmament appears too daunting or unrealistic to many, yet it is critical given that weapons of mass destruction and conventional arms often feed each other.

 The SCRAP team and anyone working in disarmament have a challenging road ahead, yet the personal and collective reward is incalculable.
 We must also recognize how far we have already come.
 Six years ago, we did not have an arms trade treaty, a global ban on nuclear weapons or a clearly delineated and UN-sanctioned disarmament agenda.
 We do not know what the future holds but if world powers, international organisations, academia and civil society at large do not take disarmament seriously, we will all pay the price.
 The SCRAP team knows it.
 We all know it.
 It’s time we all turned that knowledge into tangible action.